According To Emergent Norm Theory, Crowds Are Filled With Folly

 When aggregated across a crowd, these individual biases can lead to what appears to be irrational behavior.
 For example, the disposition effect—the tendency of investors to hold onto losing stocks too long and sell winning stocks too quickly—can create market inefficiencies when exhibited by a large number of investors simultaneously.
 This is not necessarily stupidity or recklessness but rather a predictable outcome of human psychology applied to financial decision-making.

 To further complicate matters, we must consider the role of information cascades in crowd behaviour.
 As articulated by economists Sushil Bikhchandani, David Hirshleifer, and Ivo Welch, information cascades occur when individuals observe the actions of others and then make the same choice, regardless of their private information.
-In the context of investing, this can lead to herd behaviour, where investors follow the crowd rather than conduct their analysis.
+In investing, this can lead to herd behaviour, where investors follow the crowd rather than conduct their analysis.

 This phenomenon was starkly illustrated during the GameStop short squeeze of 2021.
 A crowd of retail investors, coordinating through social media platforms, drove the stock price to unprecedented heights, seemingly defying fundamental analysis.
 Was this irrational and reckless behaviour?
 Or was it a new form of collective action enabled by technology and changing market dynamics?